Jackal (The Day of the Jackal): 2024 TV series

 In the 2024 series, the Jackal is portrayed by Eddie Redmayne.
 In the updated plot, he is a former British Army sniper named Alexander James Gordon Duggan.
 Initially entering the Royal Military Academy Sandhurst as an officer cadet, he leaves and joins the Parachute Regiment as a Private, training at Pirbright and later taking the sniper commander course at Warminster.
 He was assigned to the Pathfinder Platoon as their top sniper, and deployed to Northern Ireland, Norway, Kosovo, Sierra Leone and Iraq.
 He was later assigned to a United Kingdom Special Forces group that carried out a series of covert operations under STRAP 2 clearance assassinating high level Taliban targets in Afghanistan.
 He is introduced to the concept of well paid contract killing whilst on R&R in Cyprus.
 After witnessing his team commit a war crime, he activates an IED that kills all of them apart from his trusted spotter in Helmand Province in 2013.
 Presumed dead, he takes up employment as an assassin full time.
 He takes his codename after the name of one of the two vehicles in his previous covert unit, with the other being named "Phantom".

 The Jackal is introduced as being hired by German publisher Elias Fest to assassinate his father Manfred Fest, a far-right businessman politician and candidate for Chancellor of Germany.
 After injuring Elias in Munich, the Jackal succeeds in killing Manfred with a record sniper shot when he visits his son in hospital.
-After refusing to pay his fee, the Jackal also kills Elias.
+After not receiving his fee, the Jackal also kills Elias.

 He is then hired by wealthy financier Timothy Winthrop to assassinate billionaire tech mogul and activist Ulle Dag Charles, who plans to release a piece of software called ‘River’ which will assist in exposing the locations of dark money across the globe.
 In the aftermath of killing Fest (a friend of the Foreign Secretary) and as he plans the new assassination, the Jackal finds himself pursued by a team from the fictitious MI6 Section 303, led by agent and firearms expert Bianca Pullman.

 Like in the original, the Jackal uses a variety of aliases and disguises when carrying out his work: